Shopify/web-configs/docs/rules/react-prefer-private-members.md

 ```

-### Options

-If there are any options, describe them here.
-Otherwise, delete this section.

 ## When Not To Use It

 Give a short description of when it would be appropriate to turn off this rule.

-## Further Reading

-If there are other links that describe the issue this rule addresses, please include them here in a bulleted list.